BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 ### Step 0: Verify Dependencies & Reload XID

-Ensure you have the required tools installed:
+Before you get started, ensure you have the required tools installed:

 ```
 envelope --version